Murder of Sian O'Callaghan: Alleged links to other cases

-In lead detective Stephen Fulcher's 2017 book on the O'Callaghan and Godden-Edwards cases, he wrote that after apprehending Halliwell he had ordered the re-opening of the investigation into the unsolved 1995 disappearance of prostitute Sally Ann John, believing he may have murdered her.
-She was last seen alive on Aylesbury Street in Swindon at 10:45pm on Friday 8 September 1995, at an area near the town's red-light district.
+In lead detective Stephen Fulcher's 2017 book on the O'Callaghan and Godden-Edwards cases, he wrote that after apprehending Halliwell he had ordered the re-opening of the investigation into the unsolved 1995 disappearance of sex worker Sally Ann John, believing he may have murdered her.
+She was last seen alive on Aylesbury Street in Swindon at 22:45 on Friday 8 September 1995, at an area near the town's red-light district.
 She was planning to look for clients that night until about midnight.
 Links were made to Halliwell as both he and the 23-year-old sex worker had lived on Broad Street, Swindon, and Halliwell was known to have been a client of hers.
-However, soon after Fulcher left the force Wiltshire Police closed the investigation again.
+However, soon after Fulcher left the force, Wiltshire Police closed the investigation again.

-The case was subsequently opened again in November 2014, this time as a murder inquiry, after the discovery of "significant new information" – although it was stated at this stage that the inquiry was not being linked to a new investigation at Halliwell's former home.
-In 2015, police searched Sally Ann John's last-known address in Kimmeridge Close in Swindon, and days later arrested three men, aged 52, 50 and 52 respectively, on suspicion of her kidnap and murder.
+The case was subsequently reopened in November 2014, this time as a murder inquiry, after the discovery of "significant new information" – although it was stated at this stage that the inquiry was not being linked to a new investigation at Halliwell's former home.
+In 2015, police searched Sally Ann John's last-known address in Kimmeridge Close in Swindon, and days later arrested three men, aged 52, 50 and 52, on suspicion of her kidnap and murder.
 They were subsequently released on bail pending further enquiries.
 In February 2017, two new searches were made at properties on Broad Street where Halliwell and John both lived.

-In March 2017, the Sally Ann John case featured on the BBC TV programme Crimewatch.
+In March 2017, the John case featured on the BBC TV programme Crimewatch.
 Detectives stated that they had liaised with the investigators on the Halliwell case but they were keeping an "open mind" on press reports claiming he may have been involved.
 John's mother revealed that her daughter had started to get involved with the "wrong people" in her late teens, and continued to associate with them despite warnings that they were bad characters, although shortly before she disappeared she had planned to try and get away from the life of sex work.
 After she vanished, her house had been searched but nothing was missing or abnormal.
 Most importantly, on the programme it was revealed that several postcards sent weeks after John's disappearance to a friend had been found to have been forged.
 One was sent from London three weeks after she vanished, claiming she was safe and well.
 The handwriting was conclusively found to have not been John's handwriting, showing that an unidentified person had purposely forged a message from her.